vitoo/vontar-x3-armbian/README.md

 # Installing Armbian Linux on Vontar X3 TV box (or other s905 devices)

- A cheaper solution than rasberry pi !
+ A cheaper solution than Raspberry pi !

  For only 35/40$ (at the time of writing) you have a singleboard computer !
 And no need to buy a case.